Getting Started

 3. Installation Overview

-1. Components: Ensure you have all the Rosetta-FX kit components: FX device, antennas, and necessary power and interconnect cables.
+• Ensure you have all kit components, including the FX device, antennas, and necessary power and interconnect cables.

 • Locate the two gold SMA radio connectors on the FX device.

-• The longer antenna (869.525MHz) is for PilotAware transmission and reception.
+• 869.525MHz (PilotAware TX/RX) – Long antenna for PilotAware transmission and reception.

 Installing with FLARM